DC-analysis/dclab/docs/sec_av_basins/index.rst

    connection.

-C. Let's say your pipeline is designed to compute a new feature ``userdef1`` and you would like to open the output file in Shape-Out, visualizing this feature in combination with other features defined in the input file (e.g. ``deform``).
+C. Let's say your pipeline is designed to compute a new feature ``userdef1`` and you would like to open the output file in DCscope, visualizing this feature in combination with other features defined in the input file (e.g. ``deform``).
 What you *could* do is write the ``userdef1`` feature directly to the input file or create a copy of your input file and write